jeremiah-k/tx_to_mesh_plugin/README.md

 # TX to Mesh Plugin for MMRelay

 A plugin for MMRelay that filters Matrix messages and only forwards messages starting with a specific command prefix (default: `!tx`) to the Meshtastic network.
+This plugin only handles Matrix->Meshtastic messages and ignores direct messages.

 ## Features